Palisades Interstate Parkway: History

 In 1933–34, the first thoughts of a Palisades Interstate Parkway were developed by engineer and environmentalist William A. Welch, who was general manager and chief engineer of the Palisades Interstate Park Commission.
 The plan was to build a parkway to connect the New Jersey Palisades with the state parks along the Hudson River in Rockland and Orange counties.
 Welch would soon garner the support of John D. Rockefeller, who donated 700 acre of land along the New Jersey Palisades overlooking the Hudson River in 1933.
 With this favorable momentum for the new route, the proposed route was accepted as a Civil Works Administration project under Franklin D. Roosevelt's New Deal coalition.
 However, the New Jersey Highway Commission did not support construction, so the idea of a parkway was put on hold.
+Instead, they built an 8 mi road along the western bank of the Hudson River called the Henry Hudson Drive, a small scenic road that is a precursor to the Parkway and is still open today.

 During the 1940s, Rockefeller renewed the push for a parkway along the New Jersey Palisades, and teamed with ultimate PIP planner, Robert Moses, to establish and design the parkway.
 The plan originally was to have the PIP stretch from the Garden State Parkway, along the Hudson River, to the George Washington Bridge, and then north along its present-day route ending at the Bear Mountain Bridge.
 This southern extension was never built, but construction began on the current PIP in New York on April 1, 1947.
-Construction on the New Jersey portion began about one year later.
+Construction on the New Jersey portion began about one year later, paralleling the nearby Henry Hudson Drive.
 Construction was delayed twice due to material shortages, but that did not stop the PIP from being opened in stages during the 1940s and 1950s.
 The route was completed in New Jersey in 1957, and on August 28, 1958, the final piece of the PIP was completed between exits 5 and 9 in southern Rockland County.

 The PIP is known for its stone arch overpasses throughout its route and its several scenic overlooks in New Jersey.
 All sorts of unique trees and flowers can be seen along the route as well.
 In 1998, because of all the natural and constructed beauty, the PIP was designated as a national landmark by the National Park Service.

+The Parkway suffered from severe flooding and a minor structural collapse on July 9, 2023, near the Bear Mountain Bridge as a result of severe storms.